apache/qpid-proton/cpp/docs/mt.md

 When the work function is called by Proton, it will be serialized safely so that you can treat the work function like an event callback and safely access the handler and Proton objects stored on it.

+It is possible to create free standing `proton::work_queue`s which are backed by  a container, in this case the *work* will be serialised with other container callbacks, but not with connection callbacks.

 The examples @ref multithreaded_client.cpp and @ref multithreaded_client_flow_control.cpp show how you can send and